DIGITAL PAINTING COMIC ART IN PHOTOSHOP

-This tutorial will show how to prepare your comic art for digital painting using Adobe Photoshop
+This tutorial explains how to prepare comic art, created with pencil and ink on paper, for digital painting using Adobe Photoshop

-At this point your artwork should only have black outlines on a white background and should be as clean as possible.
-Use black ink to completely fill in all outlines and shaded areas in the drawing.
-Use a good eraser to get rid of all unwanted pencil lines.
-Scan the image and import into Photoshop.
+At this point your artwork should consist of inked black outlines on a white paper and should be as clean as possible.
+Be sure to completely fill in all lines and shaded areas with black ink.
+Use a good eraser to get rid of all pencil lines.

 - Convert the Image to Gray-scale to eliminate any colors other then black and white.